microsoft/teams-videoapp-sample/README.md

-# This repo demonstrate a minimal Teams video app.
+# This repo demonstrates a minimal Teams video app.

 ## Install the video app in Teams
 1. Host the app directory in a public accessible HTTPS server.
 You can use github page as the host.